will123195/restable/README.md

 Isomorphic REST API pattern for Express

-Save time by writing your data access layer once and call the methods directly server-side *or* via REST API client-side.
+Keep it DRY with a RESTful data access layer that can be called directly server-side *or* via REST API client-side.

 [![Build Status](https://travis-ci.org/will123195/restable.svg)](https://travis-ci.org/will123195/restable)